life-exe/UnrealOpenAIPlugin/README.md

 3. Record your [Organization ID](https://platform.openai.com/account/org-settings):
 `org-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
-4. At the root of your Unreal Engine project, create a file named `OpenAIAuth.ini` with the following content:
+4. At the root of your Unreal Engine project, create a file named `OpenAIAuth.ini` (you can use `setup_auth_files.bat` in the plugin root folder.
+It will copy `.ini` files from [template folder](https://github.com/life-exe/UnrealOpenAIPlugin/tree/master/Templates)) with the following content:
 ```
 APIKey=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 OrganizationID=org-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
-5. You can copy it from [template folder](https://github.com/life-exe/UnrealOpenAIPlugin/tree/master/Templates).
-6. Once completed, your Unreal Engine project structure might look like this:
+5. Once completed, your Unreal Engine project structure might look like this:

 ![](https://github.com/life-exe/UnrealOpenAIPlugin/blob/master/Media/3.png)
 ![](https://github.com/life-exe/UnrealOpenAIPlugin/blob/master/Media/4.png)

-7. Actually you can left `OrganizationID` empty.
+6. Actually you can left `OrganizationID` empty.
 It doesn't affect on auth.

+7. [Do the authentication steps](#how-to-set-up-default-services) for services if you need them.

 Finally, compile your project and launch the Unreal Editor.